 Offices for allocation

-The School has a number of discipline-specific study spaces available for our students.
-You should contact your representative regarding availability.
-There is also a large Room in Old Quadrangle (Building 150) with desks, lockers and with Wi-Fi access called the SHAPS Research Corner, which can be booked through your student representative.
+- The School has a number of discipline-specific study spaces available for our students.
+You should contact your graduate research administrator regarding availability.

 To get keys and to return them, email June McBeth or see her in the Main School Office.